fortinet-solutions-cse/secured-AKS-refarch/docs/LocalDockerandVPN.md

 # Fortigate and networks
 You can customize region and name of the resource group if necessary (shared accounts for example).
 You must be able to manage service principals

+Warning if you want to effectively change region you must update region parameter in myparameters.json file

 ```shell
 az login
 export GROUP_NAME="ftnt-demo-aks"